anoopsarkar/nlp-class/hw2.md

 | B | %y[-1]/%y[0] | `FEAT B` |
 {: .table}

+To construct a feature function we have to combine the feature, e.g. `U02:the` with the output label.
+For example, for the above fragment let us add a new column for the $$\arg\max$$ output.

+    He      PRP B-NP B-PP
+    reckons VBZ B-VP B-NP
+    the     DT  B-NP I-NP
+    current JJ  I-NP B-NP
+    account NN  I-NP I-NP

+The feature function for `U02:the` for the output label `I-NP` is `(U02:the, I-NP)` and for the true label `B-NP` the feature function is `(U02:the, B-NP)`.
+The perceptron will add one to the weight vector for the feature function `(U02:the, B-NP)` and delete one for the feature function `(U02:the, I-NP)`.
+In cases were the output label matches the truth the update to the weight is zero.

 The last feature `B` which stands for the bigram feature over output labels is not spelled out in the `.feats.gz` files because this feature has all pairs of output labels and the computation of the